State independent contextuality advances one-way communication: Vertex equality problem

-One may quantify the quantum advantage as the difference between the dimensions of the system to accomplish vertex equality task perfectly in classical and quantum communication.
-For classical system, the minimum dimension required to achieve $S=1$ is the chromatic number of the graph which is greater than $d$ for any SIC graph.
-It is also noteworthy that, \textit{Proposition-1} is valid for any graph that possesses higher chromatic number than the minimum dimension of Hilbert space required to realize the graph.
+One may quantify the quantum advantage as the difference between the dimensions of the system required to communicate in classical and quantum communication to accomplish vertex equality task perfectly.
+For classical system, the minimum dimension required to achieve $S^{(1)}=1$ is the chromatic number of the graph which is greater than $d$ for any SIC graph.
+It is also noteworthy that, \textit{Proposition} \ref{prop:sbd} is valid for any graph whose chromatic number is higher than the minimum dimension of Hilbert space required to realize the graph.

-A simplified version of SIC graph of CEG-18 and YO-13 are given in Figure \ref{fig2} and \ref{fig6}.
+The SIC graphs of CEG-18 \cite{Cabello99} and YO-13 \cite{YO12} sets of vectors are presented in Figure \ref{fig2} and \ref{fig6}.
 It can be checked that the independence number of CEG-18 graph is four.
-Thus with four colors, 16 vertices can be properly colored and $\kappa $ can be at least 2.
-In Fig. \ref{fig2} a graph coloring is shown with $\kappa =2$.
-While for YO-13 vectors, $\kappa=1$ (Fig. \ref{fig6}).
+Thus with four colors, maximum 16 out of 18 vertices can be properly colored and thus, $\kappa $ cannot be less than 3.
+In Fig. \ref{fig2} a graph coloring is shown with $\kappa =3$.
+While for YO-13 graph, $\kappa=2$ which is the minimum for any SIC graph (Fig. \ref{fig6}).